MarkBind/markbind/docs/userGuide/syntax/lists.md

 2. A blank line preceding the content is crucial.
 3. It's important to insert a blank line before list-level specifications.
 4. It is possible to any of the icons supported by MarkBind (e.g., Font Awesome, Octicons, Glyphicons, Images and etc.) as the icon of a list item.
+5. Images will maintain a 1 rem bottom margin.
 </box>

 <box type="tip" seamless>